CodemasonHQ/docs/local-development.md

 That's all!
 You're now running your Laravel application with Docker!

 You'll be able to access your application at `http://<docker-ip>`, where `<docker-ip>` is the boot2docker ip or localhost if you are running Docker natively.

+> We also recommend using [Kitematic](https://kitematic.com/), as it provides an intuitive user interface for running Docker containers.